Are you missing one or more teeth due to accidents or other reasons?

 Do you have broken or cracked teeth?

-If so, dental implants are one of the most popular solution to restore your smile.
+If so, dental implants are one of the most popular solutions to restore your smile.
 Our implant dentists at Shawlands Dental Care would be able to assist in restoring your beautiful smile.
 A dental implant can help to restore the shape of your teeth thereby enhancing your self-esteem in the process.

 Dental implants have been around for a very long time (over 40 years) and have grown enormously in popularity over recent years.
-In the meanwhile, the number of patients opting for a dental implant in Glasgow and the rest of Scotland is also considerably increasing in the past years.
+In the meanwhile, the number of patients opting for a dental implant in Glasgow and the rest of Scotland is considerably increasing.

 Below are some of the most popular dental implant solutions we provide at our Shawlands based dental clinic: